radius-project/radius/docs/contributing/contributing-code/README.md

----
-type: docs
-title: "Developing Project Radius"
-linkTitle: "Code"
-description: "How to contribute to the Project Radius codebase"
+# Developing Project Radius
-weight: 40
----

 ## What to contribute

-For now, we're looking for help with issues labeled as *Help Wanted*.
-You can find a query [here](https://github.com/project-radius/radius/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+For now, we're looking for help with issues labeled as *Good First Issue*.
+You can find a query [here](https://github.com/project-radius/radius/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 ## Getting started

-For your first commit and PR to Project Radius you should start with the step-by-step [first-commit guide]({{< ref contributing-code-first-commit >}}).
+For your first commit and PR to Project Radius you should start with the step-by-step [first-commit guide](./contributing-code-first-commit/first-commit-00-prerequisites.md).

-## Sections